 - Vitamins as a cause for low appetite is rare.
 I guess not more than 5% of all children.
 If your car’s tyre is punctured, how much ever petrol you put, it is not going to run.
 Since food fussiness does not cause adverse health effects, they are not usually deficient in vitamins.
 Inappropriate use of vitamins may have adverse effects.

-Books for feeding children
+Link for the books for feeding children